FusionAuth/fusionauth-site/site/_posts/2021-02-12-announcing-fusionauth-1-24.md

 Some of the enhancements included in this release are:

+* More consistent use of the `Cache-Control` header for the FusionAuth administrative user interface
 * Support for certificates with key lengths of 1024 to support certain SAML integrations
 * Adding entity counts to pages such as Tenants, Lambdas and Consents
+* A new [User Search API](/docs/v1/tech/apis/users/#search-for-users) parameter, `accurateTotal` which allows you to retrieve exact user counts
-* Improvements to the webhooks screen to make enabling and disabling webhooks easier
+* Improvements to the webhooks screen to make enabling and disabling them easier
-* Removing unneeded claims from the `id_token`
+* Removing unneeded claims from the `id_token`; neither the `applicationId` nor the `roles` claims will be present.

 ## Bugs squashed

-There were seven bugs fixed, including:
+There were multiple bugs fixed, including:

 * Kafka configuration parsing issues
 * Imports of unsupported certificates (for example, with key lengths that were too short) failed silently
 * A UX regression which prevented removing a user from a group using the administrative user interface
+* A fix to the Identity Provider admin UI to allow correct editing if you have more than 2000 applications

 ## Commence upgrading